 As with neighborhoods such as Hillcrest and North Park, South Park is considered a pedestrian area, with residents enjoying quiet tree lined streets and a walkable business district comprised of small, owner operated establishments.
 You won’t find many chain or franchise businesses in this area.
 Instead, you’ll find several churches and a wide variety of small businesses.

 Is this your kind of community?
-Then click here to tell us your preferences – we’ll get back to you soon with a list of homes that meet your requirements and are currently for sale in South Park.
+Then click here to write and tell us your preferences – we’ll get back to you soon with a list of homes that meet your requirements and are currently for sale in South Park.

 South Park is also home to the Albert Einstein Academy Charter School for German language immersion, the Balboa Municipal Golf Course, and a playground along 28th Street.